Winter War: First battles and Soviet advance to Mannerheim Line

 In Central and Northern Finland, roads were few and the terrain hostile.
 The Finns did not expect large-scale Soviet attacks, but the Soviets sent eight divisions, heavily supported by armour and artillery.
-The 155th Rifle Division attacked at Lieksa, and further north the 44th attacked at Kuhmo.
-The 163rd Rifle Division was deployed at Suomussalmi and ordered to cut Finland in half by advancing on the Raate road.
+The 155th Rifle Division attacked at Ilomantsi and Lieksa, and further north the 44th attacked at Kuhmo.
+The 163rd Rifle Division was deployed at Suomussalmi and ordered to cut Finland in half by advancing on Raate road.
 In Finnish Lapland, the Soviet 88th and 122nd Rifle Divisions attacked at Salla.
 The Arctic port of Petsamo was attacked by the 104th Mountain Rifle Division by sea and land, supported by naval gunfire.

 Operations from December to January

 Weather conditions

 The winter of 1939–40 was exceptionally cold with the Karelian Isthmus experiencing a record low temperature of -43 °C on 16 January 1940.
 At the beginning of the war, only those Finnish soldiers who were in active service had uniforms and weapons.
 The rest had to make do with their own clothing, which for many soldiers was their normal winter clothing with a semblance of insignia added.
 Finnish soldiers were skilled in cross-country skiing.
 The cold, snow, forest, and long hours of darkness were factors that the Finns could use to their advantage.
 The Finns dressed in layers, and the ski troopers wore a lightweight white snow cape.
 This snow-camouflage made the ski troopers almost invisible so that they could more easily execute guerrilla attacks against Soviet columns.
 At the beginning of the war, Soviet tanks were painted in standard olive drab and men dressed in regular khaki uniforms.
 Not until late January 1940 did the Soviets paint their equipment white and issue snowsuits to their infantry.

 Most Soviet soldiers had proper winter clothes, but this was not the case with every unit.
 In the Battle of Suomussalmi, thousands of Soviet soldiers died of frostbite.
 The Soviet troops also lacked skill in skiing, so soldiers were restricted to movement by road and were forced to move in long columns.
 The Red Army lacked proper winter tents, and troops had to sleep in improvised shelters.
-Some Soviet units incurred frostbite casualties as high as ten percent even before crossing the Finnish border.
+Some Soviet units incurred frostbite casualties as high as ten per cent even before crossing the Finnish border.
 However, the cold weather did give an advantage to Soviet tanks, as they could move over frozen terrain and bodies of water, rather than being immobilised in swamps and mud.
 According to Krivosheev, at least 61,506 Soviet troops were sick or frostbitten during the war.